sumit-thakur7/sumit-thakur7/README.md

 ### 🚀 About Me

-I'm a Full-Stack Developer with **2.6 years** of experience in building scalable, responsive web applications and seamless API integrations.
+I'm a Full-Stack Developer with **2.9 years** of experience in building scalable, responsive web applications and seamless API integrations.
 I love working on performance-optimized and user-friendly solutions.

 - 🔭 Currently working at **Jurisnexa**
 - 🌱 Learning more about **TypeScript & DevOps**
-- 💬 Ask me about **React, PHP, Node.js, Next.js, MySQL, APIs**
+- 💬 Ask me about **React, PHP, Node.js, Next.js, MySQL, MongoDB, APIs,PayPal, Razorpay, Webhooks**
 - 📫 Reach me at: `sumit.thakur0079@gmail.com`

 ---